MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox.md

 <img alt="Text box control" src="images/controls/TextBox.png" />

-The [TextBox](textbox.md) control enables a user to type text into an app.
+The [TextBox](textbox.md) control enables a user to enter text into an app.
 It's typically used to capture a single line of text, but can be configured to capture multiple lines of text.
 The text displays on the screen in a simple uniform plaintext format.

+[TextBox](textbox.md) has a number of features that can simplify text entry:

+- It supports text input from a keyboard  or a pen (using ink and handwriting recognition).
-[TextBox](textbox.md) has a number of features that can simplify text entry.
-It comes with a familiar, built-in context menu with support for copying and pasting text.
-The "clear all" button lets a user quickly delete all text that has been entered.
-It also has spell checking capabilities built in and enabled by default.
+- It comes with a familiar, built-in context menu with support for copying and pasting text.
+- A "clear all" button lets a user quickly delete all text that has been entered.
+- It also has spell checking capabilities built in and enabled by default.

 Here's how to create a [TextBox](textbox.md) in XAML and in code.